 When you run into an issue, it should be quick and easy to get support from the platform’s vendor.
 Most of the time, you’ll find free basic support when you invest in a client database, but you can often pay for more extensive support options.

-These seven database platforms are among the most popular.
+The following database platforms are among the most popular.
 Each offers various features to fit organizational needs.
 No matter what your organization does, there’s a client management platform out there for you.

 Keap, formerly known as Infusionsoft, offers CRM and sales and marketing tools for small businesses.
-Its primary focus is on CRM tools, marketing automation, lead capture, e-commerce support, and tools that provide insight into the customer life cycle.
+Its primary focus is on CRM tools, marketing automation, lead capture, eCommerce support and tools that provide insight into the customer life cycle.
 Keap’s mission is to simplify growth for small businesses.
 The Keap all-in-one platform has features like a client database, email and SMS marketing support and client and scheduling tools.

-HubSpot CRM is a powerful database that offers substantial benefits for free—though you will need to sign up for a membership if you need to access more complex tools.
+HubSpot CRM is a powerful database that offers substantial benefits for free, though you will need to sign up for a membership if you need to access more complex tools.
 HubSpot is focused on the sales pipeline and includes features like detailed reports about sales activity, productivity and individual performance.
 Sales managers can use HubSpot CRM to gain more visibility into what their teams are doing daily.

 The Salesforce Customer 360 platform is a central hub for marketing, sales, commerce, service and IT teams.
 Clients can access Salesforce’s connected apps through the interface, giving them access to customer engagement tools, eCommerce support and others that foster collaboration across disparate teams.
 The company has been a player in the cloud computing field from the start.